Fishing on Baffin Bay…..

 We wade fish with light tackle lures, occasionally drift fish and also offer fly fishing with Capt.
 Sally and Capt.
 Marcus.
 It’s all about the experience of fishing Texas’ most famous bay system, not a box full of meat.
 We enjoy eating fish as much as the next person but ask that you practice a little conservation.

 As a guideline, we recommend that you please release everything over 25” unless you plan on mounting the fish.
-Keep in mind that fiberglass replicas are available these days and usually look better and last longer.
+Keep in mind that fiberglass replicas are available and usually look better and last longer.
 We will make sure to take plenty of pictures to commemorate the event and you will see how great it feels to watch a quality fish swim free.

 Fishing with the Guides of Baffin Bay Rod and Gun costs $600 for one or two anglers.
 For each additional angler, up to four anglers per boat, please add $75.
 Lodging and meals are $195 per person, per day, at our new and beautiful lodge.
 If you are driving in on the morning of your trip and not staying at the lodge, there will be an additional “drive-in” fee of $150.00.